 How many servings?

-This pizza will yield 1 baking sheet.
+This pizza will yield 1 large baking sheet.
 I usually stretch the pizza to 10x14-inch or 26x36 cm.
 It’s enough for two hungry people or four people if you are only snacking or enjoy it with a big side salad.

 Quick Spinach and Artichoke Pizza (5 ingredients)